operatornormal/classified-ads/README.md

 classified_ads
 ==============

-Classified ads is a program for posting ads online
+Classified ads is a server-less program for internet communications, including public and private messages.